tapegram/blog/blog/on_retros/README.md

 - User Stories: given in an `As <persona>, I want <X> so <reason>`.
 Again, this isn't supposed to replace building relationships with customers/stakeholders and having discussions, but having the context provided on each ticket from the perspective of the effected user is critical.
 - Acceptance Criteria: often (but not always) written in a testing format (Given/When/Then).
 In my ideal world, the ticket is "done" when the AC is translated into tests and the tests pass, pending other change management requirements.

 This is just a starting point, of course.
+More than that, this is just my habit for defining tickets.
 Your teams will evolve their "templates" their own ways, but this seems like a great place to start.
 Some of my teams are experimenting with [Dual Track Agile](https://www.productboard.com/glossary/dual-track-agile/), so we have separate templates for tasks (delivery track, unambiguous and heavily focused on implementation details) and stories (discovery track, focused on the problem context, experimentation, learning, and eventually generating the delivery track tickets if the feature isn't killed).

+Additionally, I highly recommend checking out [this talk which has some spicy takes on the current state of agile (timestamped to a bit about user stories).](https://youtu.be/ZrBQmIDdls4?t=2273).
+[That talk pairs well with this calmer discussion.](https://www.youtube.com/watch?v=KtHQGs3zFAM)

 Not all teams do pointing, but if you do, I strongly recommend doing planning poker (and there are some fun [async slack apps](https://pelotoncycle.slack.com/apps/A57FFS3QE-poker-planner) to facilitate this).
 If any team member doesn't think they can point the ticket based exclusively on the content of the ticket, it's probably not refined enough to be actionable.